Celebrating World Bamboo Day: Safe Houses for 6,000 People with a Hilti Foundation Innovation

 The innovation consists of a prefabricated and sustainable frame system, made of treated load-bearing bamboo with metal connections and mortar-cement plaster.
 Being tested for its resistance to earthquakes, typhoons, fires and insect infestation, the technology has high potential in all tropical countries and hazardous regions.
 It is particularly important in South and East Asia, the South Pacific and Central and South America, where bamboo has always been used as a building material.

-Origin of Cement Bamboo Frame Technology at Hilti
+Origin of the Cement Bamboo Frame Technology at Hilti

 It all started in 2012 when a Hilti engineer began testing a building technology that used bamboo as the sole structural element.
 Later, the Hilti Foundation established the BASE Bahay Foundation and Innovation Center, in Manila, to apply and promote the safe, affordable and sustainable construction solution.
 So far, more than 1,200 houses have been built, mainly in the Philippines and Nepal, and large-scale construction will now be implemented together with partner organizations.